 This map provides a current overview of where sports betting is legal.
 As additional states legalize sports betting, we will update this map with the latest information.
 In time, we hope to see this map full of color.

 The states that are filled in with blue have legal online and in-person betting.
 The green states have in-person betting only.
+The red states authorize online and mobile betting only.
 If you see any orange states, those are where laws have been passed, but additional legislation or regulations are still needed before the first sportsbooks are authorized to go live.

 States with legal sports betting